-All traditional hall double-rooms offer two beds, two desks, two desk chairs, two wardrobes with drawers, a mirror, a towel-rack/hook, a desk light, blinds pre-hung on the windows, wireless networking.
+All traditional hall double rooms offer each student a bed, a desk, a desk chair, a wardrobe with drawers, a mirror, a towel-rack/hook, a desk light, blinds which are pre-hung on the windows, and wireless networking.
 In lieu of a wardrobe with drawers, some traditional halls will have an open closet with drawers.
-Windows are typically 4’ wide by 5’ high and the bedrooms are typically 12’ wide by 16’ long.
+Windows are typically 4’ wide by 5’8" high and the bedrooms are typically 12’ wide by 16’ long.

 *Each building varies slightly in amenties and style of furniture.

 Students are permitted to bring additional decor and furnishings at their discretion to make their space unique.
 However, college furnishings MUST stay in the space in which they were placed.
 You may find the following packing lists helpful.